Connectivity structure and dynamics of nonlinear recurrent neural networks: Path-integral calculation of two- and four-point functions for i.i.d. couplings

 \subsection{Other kinds of path integrals}

-Different path-integral formalisms have been applied to neural network models depending on the underlying dynamics.
+Different path-integral formalisms have been applied to neural-network models depending on the underlying dynamics.
 The Doi-Peliti formalism \cite{buice2007field} derives path integrals from master equations for systems with non-negative integer degrees of freedom (such as spiking neural networks) that evolve according to master equations, using an operator formalism as an intermediate step.
-In contrast, we use the MSRDJ formalism for continuous-time stochastic differential equations, which naturally describes our rate-based network dynamics.
-For a comprehensive discussion of different path-integral approaches in neural network theory, see \cite{clark2025transient}.
+In contrast, we use the MSRJD formalism for continuous-time stochastic differential equations, which naturally describes our rate-based network dynamics.
+For a comprehensive discussion of different path-integral approaches in neural-network theory, see Ref.~\cite{clark2025transient}.